dfst/deepforge/docs/tutorials/creating_project.rst

 Importing an Existing Project
 ------------------------------
-You can also import an existing project into DeepForge.
-Let's import a CIFAR-10 classification project in `DeepForge Examples`_.
-In order to import the project, download `cifar10.webgmex` file from the `DeepForge Examples`_ repo:
+In this section, we will import an example project which trains a model on the CIFAR-10 dataset.
+First, download the project file from the `DeepForge Examples`_ repo:

 .. code-block:: bash